The async package allows you to write code that executes

 possibly, from within the coroutine implementation itself.
 The coroutine

-tries to be able to catch either
+implementation of tryCatch tries to be able to catch either

 type.
-When a coroutine enters a tryCatch
+When a coroutine enters a tryCatch, it briefly saves

-state so that it can wind up an R-level tryCatch
+state so that it can wind up an R-level tryCatch and

 continuing underneath it.
 This way it can catch exceptions coming from